rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 public boolean addBlock(String data, PrivateKey privateKey, PublicKey publicKey)
 ```
 - **Parameters:**
-  - `data`: The content to store in the block (max 10,000 characters)
+  - `data`: The content to store in the block (size limited by max block size in bytes)
   - `privateKey`: Private key for signing the block
   - `publicKey`: Public key for verification (must be authorized)
 - **Returns:** `true` if block was added successfully, `false` otherwise